soverenio/docs/docs/architecture/traffic-interception.md

 ### Sending request/response pairs for further processing

 * The compiled pairs are stored in a buffer.
-Eventually, the Interceptor forwards them to a dedicated Kafka topic (In this context, Kafka is a standalone component of the Soveren Agent, an integral part of the [processing and messaging system](../traffic-processing/)).
-If Kafka is unavailable for a significant duration, the Interceptor purges the buffer, thereby losing some collected data.
+Eventually, the Interceptor forwards them to a dedicated Kafka topic.
+In this context, Kafka is a standalone component of the Soveren Agent, an integral part of the [processing and messaging system](../traffic-processing/).
+*
+* If Kafka is unavailable for a significant period, the Interceptor purges the buffer, thereby losing some collected data.

-* It should be noted that the traffic volume due to the Interceptors is not doubling the original traffic volume.
-That is because most of the traffic that is passing through the host does not satisfy the processing criteria, i.e. not all the traffic is HTTP with the proper `content-type`, large payloads do not pass through, technical traffic is abandoned etc.
+* It's worth noting that the traffic volume caused by the Interceptors does not double the original traffic volume.
+This is due to the fact that much of the traffic passing through the host does not meet the processing criteria.
+For instance, not all traffic is HTTP with the correct `content-type`, larger payloads are not processed, and technical traffic is disregarded, among other factors.

 ## Required permissions